-Further, we have good empirical evidence that the labour content does indeed reflect in prices10 11 and comparisons to other potential “values” such as energy are nowhere close12.
-There are other theories of crisis that are contingent on the LTV, such as the Law of the Tendency of the Profit Rate to Fall13.
-Further are predictions of crisis from overproduction14 or underconsumption15.
+Further, we have good empirical evidence that the labour content does indeed reflect in prices – and comparisons to other potential “values” such as energy are nowhere close8.
+There are other theories of crisis that are contingent on the LTV, such as the Law of the Tendency of the Profit Rate to Fall9.
+Further are predictions of crisis from overproduction10 or underconsumption11.

-By contrast, marginalism and the STV have no such capacity to explain price except by assumption, thereby making them incredibly weak theories in the predictive sense.
+By contrast, marginalism and the STV have no such capacity to explain price excepting by assumption making them incredibly weak theories in the predictive sense.
 Further they do not provide us with theories of periodic crisis except to imagine that it’s caused by some “evil” (often state, cartel or monopoly) intervention or distortion.
 It’s actually quite hard to see what they do provide other than a normative theory justifying returns to capital.

 The problems or areas in which the LTV is not much use are largely problems at the fringes of the theory, many of which have technical solutions.
-There are also many discussions of areas that may be more problematic (The Transformation Problem16 17, General rate of profit18 19).
+There are also many discussions of areas that may be more problematic (The Transformation Problem12 13, General rate of profit14 15).

-The LTV is important apart from its empirical value.
+The empirical quality of the theory is very important, however the LTV enjoys another importance.
 The labour theory of value puts labour, the human activity for our own reproduction at the centre.
 It is therefore a human theory and a theory which explains the world from the vantage point of those who work for a wage under capitalism.

-Marx and Engels’ investigations in historical materialism gave rise to the hypothesis that in capitalism the working class is the class which is most capable of being able to take over the productive apparatus and run it in its own interests, thereby abolishing the need for a ruling class.
+Marx’s investigations in Historical materialism gave rise to the hypothesis that in capitalism the working class is the class which is most capable of being able to take over the productive apparatus and run it in its own interests, thereby abolishing the need for a ruling class.
 Hence a theory which looks at economics from the vantage point of workers is an important weapon in the arsenal.